caoruicn1/My-Notes/Notes/Financial_Modeling.md

 - **Cointegration**
     - If two variables that are both integrated have a linear combination with no unit root then we say they are cointegrated.
-    - 比如pairs trading strategy, arbitrage
+    - 比如 pair trading strategy, arbitrage

 # 3. Volatility Modeling